prabhjot098/Bank-Loan-excel/README.md

 ### 6. Final Touches and Formatting
 Finally, I applied consistent colors, themes, and fonts.
 Metrics were formatted with currency symbols, and charts were adjusted for optimal clarity.

 ---

-## Challenges and Solutions

-One challenge was ensuring data accuracy in calculations for MTD and MoM comparisons.
-To resolve this, I used Excel’s **SUMIF** and **AVERAGEIF** functions with date filters to calculate metrics accurately, ensuring reliable monthly comparisons.

----